 The Roadmaster Composite Toe Safety Boot, meanwhile, features a high traction rubber outsole with ladder grips that is heat resistant to 300°c.

 When looking for work boots, check for the safety features that are available.
-Most work sites require safety boots with toe protection, such as steel capped toes.
+Most work sites require safety boots like tactical work boots with toe protection, such as steel capped toes.
 These are great to protect your feet from potential hazards and harm especially if you deal with heavy or sharp objects.

 However, if you work with magnet or metal detectors, steel caps may not be the right choice for you.
 Steel toed boots also feel quite cold in the winter and warm in the summer.